 Neighbouring countries: Bosnia and Herzegovina is bordered by Croatia to the north and west, Serbia to the east, and Montenegro to the south.

 Geography: Bosnia and Herzegovina is a largely landlocked country located in the western Balkans.
-It is home to the Dinaric Alps as well as a substantial number of lakes and rivers.
+It is home to the Dinaric Alps, as well as a substantial number of lakes and rivers.

-Political system: Federal parliamentary constitutional republic
+Political system: parliamentary representative democracy

 Major religions: Islam and Orthodox Christianity